224th Rifle Division: Battle of Vyborg Bay

 The 143rd Rifle Regiment faced a more difficult battle on Suonion-saari.
 One of the first men ashore was Sen. Sgt.
 Afrikan Ivanovich Votinov, a pre-war member of the Marine Border Troops based in Kamchatka.
 As second-in-command of his platoon he helped guide its landing without losses, and when his commander was seriously wounded later in the day he took over the lead.
 This was soon followed by a Finnish counterattack which was repulsed with the loss of up to 20 officers and men, of which Votinov accounted for nine in hand-to-hand combat.
 The Finnish forces withdrew to Essi-saari and the 143rd crossed again to this island, but the first company to land came under heavy fire and went to ground.
 Votinov led his platoon in a flanking move which reached the outskirts of the island's village.
 His men suppressed the Finnish fire positions with hand grenades, which allowed the company to rise up and capture the settlement.
 On March 24, 1945, Sergeant Votinov was made a Hero of the Soviet Union.
 After the war he went back to service in the Border Troops in the far east before being retired in 1956.
 He then worked as a technician in radio and television broadcasting at Tomsk before he died in March 1967.

 The 160th also faced difficulties at Teikar-saari.
 It completed its landing successfully by 1100 hours but afterward recorded only mixed results.
 It soon lost communications with the coast when a naval mine blew up the ship carrying the commander's radio.
 When the Regiment encountered heavy resistance it lacked the means to call for artillery or air support.
 Despite this it was able to secure the southern and central part of the island before Finnish reinforcements began arriving at 1645.
 Despite losing several small vessels the Finns managed to land a reinforced infantry battalion between 1900 and 2400 hours and by the latter time the 160th had been driven to the island's southern end.
 At this point the Regiment abandoned the island apart from 200 men dug in on its southern tip.
-The commander of 43rd Corps now ordered this toe-hold reinforced with two battalions and four tanks of the 124th Division, which arrived successfully by 1100 on July 5.
+The Army commander, Lt.
+Gen. I. T. Korovnikov, now ordered this toe-hold reinforced with two battalions and four tanks of the 124th Division, which arrived successfully by 1100 on July 5.
 With communications restored support from the coast was again available and the Finnish force retreated northward, abandoning Teikar-saari at 2100 hours.